guillaumebriday/dotfiles/README.md

 For exemple, open the `brew/Brewfile` and remove applications you don't want to install from the list.

+At the end of the installation, restart your computer.

 ## Installation

 ### Brew